Fake projective planes

-\ni{\bf 2.1.} Throughout this paper we will use the notations introduced in the previous section.
 All unexplained notations are as in [BP] and [P].
 Thus for a number field $K$, $D_K$ denotes the absolute value of its discriminant, $h_K$ its class number, i.\,e., the order of its class group $Cl (K)$.
 We shall denote by $n_{K, 3}$ the order of the $3$-primary component of $Cl(K)$, and by $h_{K, 3}$ the order of the subgroup (of $Cl(K)$) consisting of the elements of order dividing $3$.
 Then $h_{K,3}\leqslant n_{K,3} \leqslant h_K$.
+1mm

-We shall denote by $U(K)$ the multiplicative-group of units of $K$, and by $K_3$ the subgroup of $K^{\times}$ consisting of the elements $x$ such that for every normalized valuation $v$ of $K$, $v(x)\in 3\bZ$.
+For a number field $K$, $U(K)$ will denote the multiplicative-group of units of $K$, and $K_3$ the subgroup of $K^{\times}$ consisting of the elements $x$ such that for every normalized valuation $v$ of $K$, $v(x)\in 3\bZ$.
+1mm